A Science|Business closed-door hybrid roundtable (09:30 - 12:30 CEST), in partnership with Emergent and EUCOPE

-Given the many challenges Europe is currently facing, defense and security have naturally risen to the top of the EU political agenda.
+Given the many challenges Europe is currently facing, defence and security have naturally risen to the top of the EU political agenda.
 In a tense geopolitical context, with a war on its doorstep and the lingering effects of the COVID-19 pandemic, the EU and its member states must prepare for increasingly complex, cross-border threats.
-In the aftermath of the pandemic, Europe has taken action to better anticipate future health threats, as evidenced by the establishment of the European Health Emergency Preparedness and Response Authority (HERA) and creation of rescEU, a “strategic reserve of European disaster response capabilities and stockpiles”.
+In the aftermath of the pandemic, Europe has taken action to better anticipate future health threats, as evidenced by the establishment of the European Health Emergency Preparedness and Response Authority (HERA) and the creation of rescEU, a “strategic reserve of European disaster response capabilities and stockpiles”.
 While these efforts at the European level are unprecedented, Europe has not yet reached the level of civilian and military preparedness and readiness needed to face future challenges effectively.
 In October 2024, in a report commissioned by President von der Leyen, former Finnish President Sauli Niinistö stressed the urgency for Europe to adopt a “more comprehensive and integrated approach” for relevant stakeholders to “be fully ready and capable to respond effectively and seamlessly, as part of a wider whole-of-government and whole-of-society approach”.
-Now is the time to connect these policy ambitions with operational realities.
+Since then, the European Commission has issued an EU Preparedness Union Strategy and has an EU stockpiling strategy in the works.
+As the policy-making process is in full swing, it is critical to connect policy ambitions with operational realities.

 Against this backdrop, several aspects warrant further debate and consideration: